CircuitVerse/CircuitVerse/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Found a bug?
+Please report it here!
 title: ''
 labels: ''
 assignees: ''

 ---

-**Describe the bug**
+**What happened?**
-A clear and concise description of what the bug is.
+Please describe all symptoms of the bug.

 **To Reproduce**
-Steps to reproduce the behavior:
+Please list the steps you took to get to the bug.
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'